Start your journey with usTalk to us

-3.8.3.
-The Company shall authorise the Payment Provider to release payment of the Project Fee to the Creator within 5 Business Days from the date of Customer Acceptance.
+3.7.3.
+The Company shall authorise the Payment Provider to release payment of the Project Fee minus the Platform Fee to the Creator within 5 Business Days from the date of Customer Acceptance.
 If at the completion of the Acceptance Period the Customer fails to either submit Customer Acceptance, request any changes or report any issues, then the Customer shall be deemed to be satisfied with the quality of the Project.
 The Company shall release payment to the Creator within 5 Business Days from the completion of the Acceptance Period and the Customer will have no recourse or remedy thereafter.

 3.9.
 Following Customer Acceptance of the Project, the Customer may complete a feedback form to rate the Customer’s experience with the Creator and the Customer’s level of satisfaction regarding the Project.
 The Customer agrees to provide accurate information and not to unreasonably give the Creator a low or misleading rating.

 4.1.
-Pursuant to clause 3.5, the Customer’s payment of the Project Fee into the Payment Account shall be processed via the Customer’s credit card, PayPal account or other such payment method as allowed for by the Company and/or the Payment Provider from time to time.
+Pursuant to clause 3.5, the Customer’s payment of the Project Fee (or staged payment thereof, as agreed between the Creator and Customer) into the Payment Account shall be processed via the Customer’s credit card, PayPal account or other such payment method as allowed for by the Company and/or the Payment Provider from time to time.

 4.3.
-The Company shall authorise the Payment Provider to release the Project Fee to the Creator’s nominated bank account in accordance with clause 3.8.3, and transfer the Transaction Fee to the Company.
+The Company shall authorise the Payment Provider to release the Project Fee minus the Platform Fee (in stages pursuant to the terms agreed between the Creator and Customer) to the Creator’s nominated bank account in accordance with clause 3.8.3, and transfer the Platform Fee to the Company.

 4.4.
-The Users acknowledge that payment of the Project Fee into the Payment Account and release thereof will be subject to the Payment Provider’s terms and conditions, which are available at https://stripe.com/gb/legal.
+The Users acknowledge that payment of the Project Fee minus the Platform Fee into the Payment Account and release thereof will be subject to the Payment Provider’s terms and conditions, which are available at https://stripe.com/gb/legal.

 4.5.
 The Users acknowledge that they will need to accept the terms of the Payment Provider at https://stripe.com/docs/connect/updating-accounts#tos-acceptance when signing up to the Platform.